Below is a photo of farmer Wilfred ("Wilf") Batty with the thylacine he

 additional photos of the thylacine killed by Wilf Batty.
 The first

-image, which depicts the final, sad moments just before its death, is said
+image, which depicts the final, sad moments just before its death, was

-which the animal appears to be dead) was presumably taken by him as well.
+which the animal appears to be dead) is unknown.
+Both photographs

 In the "Letters to